UnitConversion/unitConversion/documents/idods/dataapi.rst

+.. _data_api:

 Data API
 =============================

-Dataapi is a layer between RESTful Interface at the top and RDB database at the bottom.
-It directly communicates to RDB database and returns its data.
+``dataapi`` is a layer between the RESTful Interface at the top and the RDB at the bottom.
+It communicates directly with the RDB and returns data from the database.
 It is implemented in Python.

 .. automodule:: pyidods.idods
     :members: